Who is eligible to play in the CCYL?

 - For softball, players must be current residents of Charles County or St. Mary’s County, Maryland from north of Hollywood, Maryland to the Charles County line or the zip codes of 20601, 20607, or 20613 of Prince George’s County, Maryland.
 It is also possible to reside in King George, VA if a waiver is obtained.

 What ages are eligible to participate in CCYL programs?

-- All players participating in T-ball and baseball must be league age of 4 to 18 (& some 19).
-League age for T-ball and baseball is the player’s age on April 30th of the baseball season year (e.g. for the Spring 2017 baseball season league age is determined by April 30, 2017).
+- All players participating in T-ball and baseball must be league age of 4 to 18 (and some 19).
+League age for T-ball and baseball is the player’s age on April 30th of the baseball season year (e.g. for the Spring 2018 baseball season league age is determined by April 30, 2018).
 However some 19 year olds are allowed to play as long as their birth dates are after January 1 of the baseball season year.

-- All players participating in softball must be league age of 4 to 18.
+- All players participating in t-ball softball and softball must be league age of 4 to 18.
 League age for softball is the player’s age on December 31st of the previous softball year (December previous to the softball season being played.
-E.g. for the Spring 2017 softball season league age is determined by December 31, 2016).
+E.g. for the Spring 2018 softball season league age is determined by December 31, 2017).

 - Bambino Buddy Ball/Special Olympics Softball Players may be age 5 - 105.

 - No, CCYL is NOT affiliated in any way with Little League.
 CCYL is affiliated with Cal Ripken Baseball, Babe Ruth Softball, and Babe Ruth Baseball.

 What is the difference between Cal Ripken League and Babe Ruth League?

 - The Cal Ripken League is designed for baseball players age 4 to 12.
 The Babe Ruth League is for softball players age 4 to 18 and baseball players age 13 to 18 (and some 19).